drophero/platform-integration/README.md

 #### DropHero Managed Products

 Let's supose this, you have an eCommerce with your own products but you want to use DropHero too. ¿What happens?
-So what we need here is some way to keep marked and controlled this "duplicated products", and **the way is by using EAN codes** taking the control of that products.
+So what we need here is some way to keep marked and **take the control** of these products, and **the way is by using EAN codes** taking the control of that products.

 Every time we're about to sync our catalog need to check this: